bostrot/wsl2-distro-manager/README.md

 ## 🚀 Features

 - [x] Manage WSL instances
 - [x] Download and use Docker images as WSL instances - without Docker!
 - [x] Quick Actions (execute pre-defined scripts directly on your instances for quick configurations)
-- [x] Download and use Turnkey or other LXC containers (experimental, tested with e.g. Turnkey Wordpress)
+- [x] Download and use Turnkey or other LXC containers (experimental, tested with e.g. Turnkey WordPress)
 - [x] Use your own repository for rootfs' or LXC containers
 - [x] and more...